Psychologists tell us the mental process called rationalisation is a term which actually does not mean ‘being rational’.

 A profound difference.

-Scotland wants to re-join the international community as a mature nation state, no longer given growth retarding injections to keep it ever needful of its self-appointed nanny, whereas England looks inwards preferring isolationism, and east, west, England’s best.
+Scotland wants to re-join the international community as a mature nation state, no longer given growth retarding injections to keep it ever needful of a nanny, whereas England looks inwards preferring isolationism: east, west, England’s best.

 Semanticists can always make it clear to you that black is white.